rknell/alfred/tool/templates/README.md

 Alfred will interpret the body type from the content type headers and parse it appropriately.
 It handles url encoded, multipart & json bodies out of the box.

 @code example/example_body_parsing.dart

+### File uploads

+To upload a file the body parser will handle exposing the data you need.
+Its actually pretty easy just give it a go and set a breakpoint to see what the body parser spits back.

+A working example of file uploads is below to get you started:

+@code example/example_upload_file.dart

 ## Middleware